 - Budgeting is not zero-based

-- Budget tools make it too easy to just track spending after-the-fact instead of planning ahead with a real budget
+- Makes it too easy to just track spending after-the-fact instead of planning ahead with a real budget

 - Lacks customer support

 - Nothing is really free and Mint is paid for by plenty of advertising for credit cards, investments, and other financial products

 - Paid version offers connection with banks for drag-and-drop categorizing of transactions

 - Keeps track of your progress on Dave Ramsey’s baby steps (if you’re following that program)